Mom’s 12 Step Program for Managing Your Own Separation Anxiety

 9. Get organized at night for the next morning and get enough sleep.
 If you’re grumpy or rushing, you’ll be impatient with your kids and the whole family will feel off-kilter.
 It’s hard to feel good about saying goodbye and heading off into your days from a mood of emotional upheaval.

-10. Make a list of things you can’t wait to do when you any extra time you’ll have, from catching up at work to cleaning out that closet to working out to finally tackling something you've been putting off.
+10. Make a list of things you can’t wait to do with any extra time you’ll have, like catching up at work, meditating, working out or finally tackling that big project you've been putting off.

 11. Make sure you give yourself at least one act of true self-nurturing every day.
 Whether that’s a long bath, lunch with a friend, or reading a novel before bed for half an hour, all moms need time to recharge and be “off duty.”